Updated: Oct 23

 To have a best man or not a best man you would think that this was a simple answer you have your best man done.
 But as time has gone on this has changed massively from the traditional one-man best man.
-Nowadays the number of grooms/best man have grown.
-I have been to weddings that had one grooms/best man, to weddings that had 12 grooms/best men.
+Nowadays the number of best men have grown.
+I have been to weddings that had one best man, to weddings that had 12 best men.
 To it being a lady being the best man.

 The tradition of the “best man” is thought to have originated with the Germanic Goths of the 16th century.
 He was the “best man” for, specifically, the job of stealing the bride from her neighbouring community or disapproving family, and he was probably the best swordsman, too.
 Essentially, a best man is the groom's go-to guy (or girl, if he is having a woman of honour) and confidant throughout the whole engagement and wedding